 Ethics structure and system

-The Massmart Ethics Office adopted Walmart’s ethics tracking system, “IntegriLink”, to record all calls received and to track these to their logical and unbiased conclusion in a timely and professional manner.
-Calls are overseen by Divisional Ethics Officers (who are suitably qualified and are certified ethics officers) and, where necessary, by Massmart Forensic Services Department.
-Ethics Officers’ conclusions and opinions are independent and are not allowed to be interfered with.
-For significant matters these are investigated in conjunction with and or with oversight by the Walmart Global Ethics Office.
-Group ethics is led by the Chief Ethics Officer who reports to the Chief Ethics & Compliance Officer.
-The Chief Ethics and Compliance Officer is a member of the Massmart Executive Committee, reports functionally to the Massmart Risk Committee and the Social and Ethics Committee and Walmart International Compliance and administratively to the Massmart CEO.
-Group ethics statistics are discussed at each of these meetings.
-The Group Ethics Forum meets twice a year where the call statistics and trends are discussed.
+The Massmart Ethics Office has adopted Walmart’s ethics case management procedures to ensure that all calls are managed to their logical and unbiased conclusion in a timely and professional manner.
+Calls are overseen by Ethics Case Managers (who are suitably qualified) and, where necessary, are investigated by Massmart’s Forensic Services Department.
+Significant matters are investigated in conjunction with and/ or with oversight by the Walmart Global Ethics Office.
+Massmart Ethics is led by the Group Ethics Officer who reports to the Chief Ethics and Compliance Officer.
+The Chief Ethics and Compliance Officer is a member of the Massmart Executive Committee and reports functionally to the Massmart Risk Committee, the Social and Ethics Committee, Walmart International Ethics and Compliance, and administratively to the Massmart CEO.

 The Massmart Ethics Office continues to see an increase in overall contacts year over year likely attributable to ongoing training and communication efforts.
-While historically many contacts have been anonymous in nature, we are starting to see more confidence in the channel with more reporters be willing to disclose contact details.
+While historically many contacts have been anonymous in nature, we are starting to see more reporters be willing to disclose their contact details, which suggests increased confidence in the channel.

-In 2013, Walmart Global Ethics partnered with Corporate Executive Board (CEB) to administer a 21-item integrity survey to a statistically significant global sample of employees deployed to all businesses.
-Massmart tailored the CEB questions to be part of an engagement survey.
-This survey involved ascertaining the involvement and ownership that drives an employee to make a valuable contribution for the betterment and success of Massmart.
+In 2016, Massmart Ethics partnered with Massmart Human Resources to administer a 11-item integrity index survey to all employees deployed to all businesses.
+This survey, which will be administered again in 2018, involved assessing tone at the top, comfort speaking up, ethical pressure, awareness and reporting, all of which ultimately drives an employee to make a valuable contribution for the betterment and success of Massmart.
 Our philosophy is that when the engagement is high, the employee is much better able to respect, add value, and seek opportunities to go above what the job requires.
 This, we believe, impacts the culture and success of Massmart.
-The results of the 2013 survey were released in 2014 and responded to and employees will be surveyed again in mid-2016.

 Suppliers and service providers

 Massmart regularly communicates its ethical and responsible sourcing standards to suppliers and service providers, and attempts to ensure that they comply with these standards as well as all legal requirements in all the countries where we operate including laws and regulations relating to corrupt activities.
-Suppliers and service providers are invited to make use of the ethics lines, Massmart’s formal trading agreements detail ethical practices that suppliers are expected to uphold, and supplier ethics messages are distributed in supplier communications and training.
+Suppliers and service providers are invited to make use of the Massmart Ethics Line, Massmart’s formal trading agreements detail ethical practices that suppliers are expected to uphold, and supplier ethics messages are distributed in supplier communications and training.

 Legal and regulatory compliance

-Monitoring and managing legal and regulatory risks has always been a fundamental tenet of our business model.
-King III requires that an effective compliance framework should include, among other features, formalized control processes with clear responsibilities and reporting channels.
-To ensure compliance with King III in an increasingly regulated market, the Group has sharpened its focus in this area by expanding and realigning certain functional legal and regulatory areas.
-In addition, there are certain legal obligations required of a subsidiary of a United States Company that apply.
+Monitoring and managing legal and regulatory risks is a fundamental tenet of our business model.
+King IV requires that an effective compliance framework should include, among other features, formalized control processes with clear responsibilities and reporting channels.
+To ensure compliance with King IV in an increasingly regulated market, the Group maintains functional legal and regulatory areas.
+A central ethics and compliance function exists which in itself mirrors the Walmart global ethics and compliance programme as there are also certain legal obligations required of a subsidiary of a United States Company that apply.

-Massmart follows the generally accepted practices of risk management in its legal and compliance endeavors.
+Massmart follows the generally accepted practices of risk management in its legal and compliance endeavours.
 This encompasses a multi-pronged approach where:

 - The compliance and regulatory teams monitor and scan the environment to understand and respond to trends and legislation that may impact us;